jasonflorentino/jasonflorentino/README.md

 💼 I'm currently working as a teaching assistant for BrainStation's full-stack bootcamp.
 🔭 I like to follow my nose, continually building things that might help others, and picking up new skills to along the way.
 🌱 I’m currently learning anything and everything:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • Furthering my backend skills with Node.
-Python is up next.
+Python backend is up next.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • Data Structures & Algorithms with Tim Roughgarden's Stanford Algorithms lectures and various books
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • How computers work with Bryant and O'Hallaron's *Computer Systems: A Programmer's Perspective*
 👀 Looking forward to trying out: ~~Vue~~, TypeScript, Go, Electron